How to Fix Small Hole in Window Tint

 How To Re-Glue Window Tint?

-If you have a small hole in the window tint, where the glue has come loose from the glass or the silvering, you may be looking for an answer to repairing it.
+If you have a small hole in the window tint, where the glue has come loose from the glass or the silvering, then you may be looking for an answer to repairing it.
 Of course, the easiest way is to re-glue it yourself, and here is what you should do if you want to fix your own window tints.
-To properly repair the hole, you must start cleaning it with a solvent for window tinting.
+To properly repair the hole, you need to start by cleaning it with a solvent made for window tinting.
 You can use any solvent that is non-toxic and will not leave any residue behind when applied.

 Shake the bottle well before using it on your window tints and spray it directly onto the tint film.
-You will want to spray it onto the glass and the silvering because it is the best way to cover all the sides completely.
-After spraying the solvent onto the window tint, use a soft rag or cotton ball and rub it, so the area looks clean.
+You will want to spray it onto both the glass and the silvering because it is the best way to cover all the sides completely.
+After spraying the solvent onto the window tint, use a soft rag or cotton ball and rub it so that the area looks clean.
 Let the solvent sit for about 15 minutes before you continue.
-When using any glue to re-glue your window tints, you want to ensure they are safe for automotive applications.
+When using any glue to re-glue your window tints, you want to make sure that they are safe for automotive applications.

 All Window Tint Does Not Have Adhesive